kristopolous/DRR/indycast.net/about.md

 ## Conclusion

 I hope you enjoyed reading this and use indycast.
-I've been working full-time, 7 days a week on this since June 2015.
-I encourage you to become part of the community.
+I've been working full-time, 7 days a week on it since June 2015 and encourage you to become part of the community.

 If there are stations you'd like to support, or better yet, money you'd like to donate, [a wiki has been set up](https://github.com/kristopolous/DRR/wiki)
 describing:

  * How to run your own server